 If you’re into the outdoors – hunting, scouting, camping, overland adventuring – you end up in the dark.
-Without lights, you stumble around, drop ammo that never gets recovered, loose your hearing protection, trip over a backpack and knock your teeth out.
+Without lights, you stumble around, drop ammo that never gets recovered, lose your hearing protection, trip over a backpack and knock your teeth out.
 Don’t be that guy or gal.
 Your favorite tactical flashlight has its limits.
 This year I discovered a couple of lights from Princeton Tec that are so versatile they’ve accompanied me from Florida to Texas, New Mexico and Colorado.
 They look different because they function differently: The Helix Backcountry and Helix Basecamp LED lanterns.

 I first saw the Helix Basecamp at SHOT Show in January.
 I started out looking at Princeton Tec helmet mounted lights (I still need one!), but my eye was drawn to some rows of these lights arranged as part of an American Flag display.
 The wheels started turning.